Lindell says Twitter ban won't stop his campaign to claim election fraud

 Lindell reiterated Tuesday that he was not backing down from a fight with Dominion.

+Lindell said earlier this month that he was "90 to 95%" in favor of challenging Gov. Tim Walz in 2022.
+Yet he has since suggested that he would not run until his claims on voting machine hacking were accepted and addressed.

+The 59-year-old Lindell did not become active in politics until Donald Trump's 2016 campaign for president.
+Between then and until recently, he raised hundreds of thousands of dollars for GOP candidates in Minnesota and nationwide while serving as Trump's "honorary campaign chair" in Minnesota last year.

 Lindell said he has spent $2.5 million investigating the election and challenging its results.
-He also berated the mainstream media for repeatedly calling his claims baseless and unsubstantiated.
+He also criticized the mainstream media for repeatedly calling his claims baseless and unsubstantiated.

 "I have piles and piles of evidence if anyone wants to publish it," Lindell said.
-He said he is trying to furnish the evidence to the U.S. Supreme Court, though he did not say how.
+He said he is trying to furnish the evidence to the U.S. Supreme Court by paying cybersecurity and forensic experts to mine data that can be used in lawsuits.

 In an earlier interview, Lindell told a Star Tribune reporter that "Minnesota was taken by the machines, too" and claimed without evidence that Trump had actually won the state by 60,000 votes.
 However, just six Minnesota counties use Dominion machines and Trump won all but one of those counties.